 Again, in traditional funding agencies, you might have to wait another year, apply for more funding in a different capacity to pursue that new side discovery that you just found.
 With BCRF we can shift gears immediately when interesting breakthroughs are found.

 Dr. Hurlbert: Absolutely, Chris.
-BCRF funds the whole spectrum from very basic biology of how a healthy cell turns into a cancer cell and starts dividing, to genetic [inaudible 07:41] of the disease, to developing new treatments, but also working with patients as they get treatment, ensuring they have the optimal survival from those treatments.
+BCRF funds the whole spectrum from very basic biology of how a healthy cell turns into a cancer cell and starts dividing, to genetics understanding of the disease, to developing new treatments, but also working with patients as they get treatment, ensuring they have the optimal survival from those treatments.
 That they have a high quality of life and not a lot of side effects from the treatments.

 Maybe a few months, then they go in for a scan, they find out the cancer is now no longer responding to the current treatment regimen.
 It starts to grow again or they have a new spot that's shown up in another part of the body.
 So they're switched to a different cocktail of drugs and so on and so on.
 They might have one, two, three lines of therapy.
 Quickly their options are running out and so we urgently need new treatments for people living with metastatic disease.
 I hope that's clear and why that's my favorite part of my role is looking at developing new treatments.